123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 FROM
   PizzaCounts;
   ```
-From this query we can learn the customer preferences regarding the pizza type:
+This query provides insights into customer preferences for pizza types:
 1. Veggie, 11449 Units, 23.55%
 2. Classic, 14007 Units, 28.81%
 3. Supreme, 11777 Units, 24.22%